teamforus/forus-frontend/.github/pull_request_template.md

 ## Changes description
 <!--- Describe shortly changes here if:
-       - your solution differs from issue desrciption
+       - your solution differs from issue description
        - there are advices from development side for QA or other stakeholders -->